-Want more inspiration for Fall targets?
-Read our full guide about the 15 best Winter Astrophotography targets!
+Need inspiration for more targets?
+Read our 15 best winter astrophotography targets!

 LDN 1622 - The Boogeyman Nebula

 IC 2118 - The Witch Head Nebula

 The first deep sky object on this list is the very first entry in Messier's catalog: The Crab Nebula!

 Messier 1 is a supernova remnant in the constellation Taurus.
 It is located near the famous Pleiades star cluster (Messier 45).

 The Crab Nebula is a small object, but it is very bright and a relatively easy target for beginner astrophotographers.
 It may appear a little too small if you own a wide-field refractor telescope but is perfect for people using an instrument with a focal length of 600mm or more.
 We captured this object with our very first telescope, the Orion 8" Astrograph reflector which has a focal length of 800mm.
 Click on the image for more information.

 NGC 2264 - The Christmas Tree Cluster and Cone Nebula